 It’s relatively easy to ask God’s forgiveness for the sins and mistakes of which we are all too aware.
 But what about those errors of which we are actually unaware – either unaware of their significance or simply unaware of their existence.
 National Forgiveness Day is not just an opportunity to ask forgiveness for what we know we have done wrong, but also for those things we may be unaware of.

 We are all blind to some of our own problems.
 That’s why David wrote, “But who can discern their own errors?
 Forgive my hidden faults” (Psalm 19:12).
 Every Christian who has known the truth for many years knows that, just like weeds, old hidden errors and new unseen ones continue to crop up throughout life.
-Usually we have to ask God’s help and to think deeply about this in order to see these things, but if we are willing to do it we can come to see what we need to see – as David also acknowledged: “Behold, you desire truth in the inward parts: and in the hidden part you shalt make me to know wisdom” (Psalm 51:6).
+Usually we have to ask God’s help and to think deeply about this in order to see these things, but if we are willing to do it we can come to see what we need to see – as David also acknowledged: “Behold, You desire truth in the inward parts, And in the hidden part You will make me to know wisdom” (Psalm 51:6).

 “Forgive my hidden faults” is a prayer we can all pray.
 Asking help to see and overcome those faults is another.